sahilsaini0014/ResistiveTouch/index.md

 ## November 6, 2018 - Week 10
 ## PCB Soldering
 ### Soldered PCB Connecetd with the RPI
+#### As You can see the Sensor Soldered with the PCB and that PCB Connected to my Raspberry Pi With the header
 ![img-0578](https://user-images.githubusercontent.com/43186158/48318126-ca4c8600-e5c9-11e8-92fc-5fbfacfaeaf4.JPG)

 ### Soldering the Resistive Touch Screen Controller with the PCB
+#### This the Week 10 and I got my designed PCB from the prototype lab.
+So I have soldered my STMPE610 Controller with my PCB Board.
+This was a good experience for me.
+As I did it for the first time but it was looking very good.
+Better then I expected.
 ![img-0576](https://user-images.githubusercontent.com/43186158/48318128-cb7db300-e5c9-11e8-9e1c-7223c88c4b8e.JPG)

 ## October 30, 2018 - Week 9